rust-lang/reference/src/items/generics.md

 ### Const generics

-*Const generic parameters* allow items to be generic over constant values.
+*Const parameters* allow items to be generic over constant values.
 The const identifier introduces a name for the constant parameter, and all instances of the item must be instantiated with a value of the given type.